User Manual#

 print(f"speed with .sel: {type(e).__name__}: {e}")

 In the GUI, you can switch between features using the Feature dropdown and select (sel()) a unique combination of feature dimensions.
-In the video below, the user switches from the feature speed to velocity, with the selection dimensions individuals=crow1, keypoints=beakTip and space=["x", "y", "z"] (All checkbox ticked).
+In the video below, the user switches from the feature speed to velocity, with the selection dimensions individual=crow1, keypoint=beakTip and space=["x", "y", "z"] (All checkbox ticked).
 Thanks to sel_valid(), any invalid dimensions are ignored (e.g. it’s not problematic that speed does not have a space dimension).

-At the end of the video and in the plot below, one can see that particularly velocity for keypoints=beakTip and space=z (green line) defines segmentation boundaries of the crows downward movement, inserting the stick tool into the dispenser.
+At the end of the video and in the plot below, one can see that particularly velocity for keypoint=beakTip and space=z (green line) defines segmentation boundaries of the crows downward movement, inserting the stick tool into the dispenser.

 Hide code cell source